MingLee02/MingLee02.github.io/index.md

 Hello I am currently working at Incuna.

-Creating apps with awesome user experience and clean, functional code.
+Creating apps with awesome user experience, clean, and functional code.

 <ul class="intro-list">
     <li><a href="/about/">About</a></li>